-Q2: We have completed the initial review and planning for 2018 capital asset purchases for the 2018 Capital Fund budget.
+Q2: The initial review and planning for 2018 capital asset purchases has taken place.
 Efforts are ongoing to further update the LRP and determine its funding status.
-The updates will inform the district's long range financial plan.
-Preliminarily, we are considering a project to update asset valuations district-wide in 2018.
+This work will inform the district's long range financial plan.
+An asset valuations and replacement inventory project is now contemplated district-wide in 2018.